-If Henry II built the castle, he would have done so in order to defend his lands in Northumberland.
+If Henry II built the castle, he would have done so to defend his lands in Northumberland.

 5. The castle was mentioned for the first time in 1157

-When Henry II, King of England, gained control over Northumberland, he also got back Warkworth Castle.
+When Henry II, King of England, gained control over Northumberland, he also got back to Warkworth Castle.

 In a charter from 1157-1164, we can find the first mention of the castle.
 It reads that Henry II granted the castle and the surrounding manor to Roger Fitz Richard, a member of a noble Norman family.